-Note that both $g_0$ and $G_{N}$ are scheme-dependent which is related to the ambiguity in exponentiation of certain constant terms (e.g.\ $\gamma_E$) coming from Mellin transformation along with the large-$N$ terms (see e.g.\ \cite{AH:2020cok} for a detailed discussion).
-In the context of LHC, it has been observed that the so-called $\overbar{N}$-scheme provides a faster perturbative convergence for the resummed series.
+Note that both $g_0$ and $G_{N}$ are scheme dependent which is related to the ambiguity in exponentiation of certain constant terms (e.g.\ $\gamma_E$) coming from Mellin transformation along with the large-$N$ terms (see e.g.\ \cite{AH:2020cok} for a detailed discussion).
+In the context of the LHC, it has been observed that the so-called $\overbar{N}$-scheme provides a faster perturbative convergence for the resummed series.
 In this scheme, the constant $g_0$ is independent of $\gamma_E$.

-The resummed result in \eq{eq:resum-partonic} has to be finally matched with the available fixed order results to incorporate the hard regular contribution and, at the same time, avoid double counting of SV(NSV) logarithms.
+The resummed result in \eq{eq:resum-partonic} has to be finally matched with the available fixed-order results to incorporate the hard regular contribution and, at the same time, avoid double counting of SV(NSV) logarithms.
 The matching with the fixed order is usually performed using the \textit{minimal prescription} \cite{Catani:1996yz} and for $\overline{\rm N{\it n}LL}$ resummation it reads,

-Note that similar matching procedure is done for the SV resummation.
-The $f_{a,N}$ are the Mellin transformed PDF similar to the partonic coefficient in \eq{eq:resum-partonic} and can be evolved e.g.\ using publicly available code QCD-PEGASUS \cite{Vogt:2004ns}.
-However, for practical purposes, it can be also approximated by directly using $z$--space PDF following \cite{Catani:2003zt,Catani:1989ne}.
-The subscript `$\text{tr}$' in the last term in the bracket in \eq{eq:MATCHING} denotes that the resummed partonic coefficient in \eq{eq:resum-partonic} has been truncated to the fixed order to avoid double counting the terms already present in the fixed order through $\sigma_{ab}^{\rm N{\it n}LO}$.
-Essentially, for SV resummation, this will contain all the fixed order singular logarithms and for NSV resummation, it will contain additional NSV terms from the diagonal channel.
-In the next section, we study the impact of SV and NSV resummation on the gluon subprocess at LHC.
+Note that a similar matching procedure is done for the SV resummation.
+The $f_{a,N}$ are the Mellin-transformed PDFs similar to the partonic coefficient in \eq{eq:resum-partonic} and can be evolved e.g.\ using the publicly available code QCD-PEGASUS \cite{Vogt:2004ns}.
+However, for practical purposes, it can also be approximated by directly using the $z$-space PDF following \cite{Catani:2003zt,Catani:1989ne}.
+The subscript `$\text{tr}$' in the last term in the brackets in \eq{eq:MATCHING} denotes that the resummed partonic coefficient in \eq{eq:resum-partonic} has been truncated to the fixed order to avoid double counting the terms already present in the fixed order through $\sigma_{ab}^{\rm N{\it n}LO}$.
+Essentially, for SV resummation, this will contain all the fixed-order singular logarithms and for NSV resummation, it will contain additional NSV terms from the diagonal channel.
+In the next section, we study the impact of SV and NSV resummation on the gluon subprocess at the LHC.